Pauan/rollup-plugin-purs/README.md

 The comments must be exactly the same as above, and they must be placed at the top-level of your code, with zero spaces to the left of the comment.

+## Optimizations

+In addition to the uncurrying and inlining optimizations, there are some optimizations which are *always* applied:

+* Constant propagation

 ## License

 MIT